Device management

 Fastest way to succeed

-- Copy the MQTT details from Optimaatti: host, port, username and password.
+- Copy the connection details from Optimaatti: host, port, username and password.

-- Open the device settings and turn MQTT on.
+- Open the device settings and turn the device connection on (MQTT in Shelly settings).

 - Paste the details exactly as shown and save.